oahhariri/SwiftyTooltip/README.md

 # SwiftyTooltip

-**SwiftyTooltip** is a lightweight, 100% SwiftUI-native library for displaying animated, safe-area-aware tooltips in your iOS apps.
-It intelligently positions each tooltip exactly where it should appear and fully supports both **Left-to-Right (LTR)** and **Right-to-Left (RTL)** layout directions.
+**SwiftyTooltip** is a lightweight, 100% SwiftUI-native library that makes it easy to display beautiful, animated, and safe-area-aware tooltips in your iOS apps.
+It handles smart positioning, adapts to screen space, and fully supports both **Left-to-Right (LTR)** and **Right-to-Left (RTL)** layouts.

 ---